thakurspirelab-iisc/Text-Normalization/README.md

 # Text Normalization for Indic Languages

 This repository presents an ensemble-based approach for text normalization in Indic languages.
-Text normalization remains a relatively underexplored problem for many Indic languages, with one of the primary challenges being the lack of high-quality training data.
-To address this, we propose a synthetic data generation pipeline that leverages Large Language Models (LLMs) and the Kestrel dataset to create text normalization datasets for target Indic languages.
+Text normalization remains a relatively underexplored problem for many Indic languages, largely due to the scarcity of high-quality annotated training data.
+To address this challenge, we propose a synthetic data generation pipeline that leverages Large Language Models (LLMs) and the Kestrel dataset to create text normalization datasets for target Indic languages.

 ## Ensemble Architecture